Wasserstein GANs with Gradient Penalty Compute Congested Transport: Abstract

 \section{Abstract}

-Wasserstein GANs with Gradient Penalty (WGAN-GP) are an extremely popular method for training generative models to produce high quality synthetic data.
+Wasserstein GANs with Gradient Penalty (WGAN-GP) are a very popular method for training generative models to produce high quality synthetic data.
 While WGAN-GP were initially developed to calculate the Wasserstein $1$ distance between generated and real data, recent works (e.g. \cite{stanczuk2021wasserstein}) have provided empirical evidence that this does not occur, and have argued that WGAN-GP perform well not in spite of this issue, but because of it.
-In this paper we show for the first time that WGAN-GP compute the minimum of a different optimal transport problem, the so-called congested transport (\cite{carlier2008optimal}).
+In this paper we show for the first time that WGAN-GP compute the minimum of a different optimal transport problem, the so-called congested transport \cite{carlier2008optimal}.
 Congested transport determines the cost of moving one distribution to another under a transport model that penalizes congestion.
 For WGAN-GP, we find that the congestion penalty has a spatially varying component determined by the sampling strategy used in \cite{gulrajani2017improved} which acts like a local speed limit, making congestion cost less in some regions than others.
-This aspect of the congested transport problem is new in that the congestion penalty turns out to be unbounded and depend on the distributions to be transported, and so we provide the necessary mathematical proofs for this setting.
-We use our discovery to show that the gradients of solutions to the optimization problem in WGAN-GP determine the time averaged momentum of optimal mass flow.
-This is in contrast to the gradients of Kantorovich potentials for the Wasserstein 1 distance, which only determine the normalized direction of flow.
-This may explain, in support of \cite{stanczuk2021wasserstein}, the success of WGAN-GP, since the training of the generator is based on these gradients.
+This aspect of the congested transport problem is new, in that the congestion penalty turns out to be unbounded and depends on the distributions to be transported, and so we provide the necessary mathematical proofs for this setting.
+One facet of our discovery is a formula connecting the gradient of solutions to the optimization problem in WGAN-GP to the time averaged momentum of the optimal mass flow.
+This is in contrast to the gradient of Kantorovich potentials for the Wasserstein 1 distance, which is just the normalized direction of flow.
+Based on this and other considerations, we speculate on how our results explain the observed performance of WGAN-GP.
+Beyond applications to GANs, our theorems also point to the possibility of approximately solving large scale congested transport problems using neural network techniques.